thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

           element.setAttribute("data-grid-aware", "true");
         },
       }),
-    }).on("h1", {
-      element(element) {
-        element.setInnerContent("Grid-aware changes applied");
-      },
     });
   },
 };
 ```

 In the example above, we use the `htmlChanges` option to pass a new instance of the HTMLRewriter to the function.
-We use the HTMLRewriter to add a data attribute (`data-grid-aware="true"`) to the HTML tag of the page, and to also change the content of the H1 element on the page.
+We use the HTMLRewriter to add a data attribute (`data-grid-aware="true"`) to the HTML tag of the page.
 You can learn more about [Cloudflare's HTMLRewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter/) on their documentation site.

 We have also set the `debug: "full"` option for visibility during testing.